gia-bartlett/Business-Analysis/Business_Benefits_Realisation.md

 ## Creating a Business Benefits Realisation Plan
 ### Business Benefits Realisation Plan Explained
+Having a living document that's referred to beyond the project life-cycle to ensure that your project really does achieve what it set out to achieve.
+Articulates the expected outcomes of your project.
+1. Benefits themselves - financial? holistic? disbenefits?
+Make benefits SMART.
+Get senior stakehodlers to develop and own the benefits early.
+2. How they will be measured - analyse baseline data.
+RACI chart for the measurement and reporting process.

 ### How to create a Business Benefits Realisation Plan
+Creating a document that can be referenced to, even beyond the project, ensures that your project really does achieve what it's set out to achieve.
+Chunk it into manageable pieces:
+1. Understand the program of work and associated benefits - work with senior stakeholders who have a stake in the realization of the benefits.
+2. Prioritise the benefits - Has the baseline or as is point been agreed with your key stakeholders so you know your starting point?
+Has the benefit owner or owners been consulted?
+Have benefit profiles and specifics and measurable targets been developed and agreed?
+3. Put the right emtrics in teh plan - show why the project is important and why the improvements recommended align with the organisation's plan.
+4. Carve out evaluation steps around the benefits - How will the benefits owner know how and when to report against the progress made?
+How will lessons learnt be captured and communicated?

 ### Populate the Performance Measurement Matrix
+The register should include a Benefits Description, and a Unique Identification Number, so the benefit can be referenced for traceability purposes, to business requirements, and solutions.
+Include the Benefit and Validation Owner, with their name, or position title.
+Include the Baseline and Date, the Target Value, current measures, and the anticipated End Benefit End Date.
+Include periodic checkpoints throughout the different stages of the project, for assurance, refinement, and validation.

 ### Common challenges with Business Benefits Realisation Plan
+Ill defined benefits - avoid vagueties (bigger, faster, better)
+Lack of focus - something and then another thing
+Poor data - no organisational data or too spread out
+Unclear benefits ownership - owner isn't interested or lacks authority

 ## Making the Process Work
 ### Risk Management Planning